Aaghaz-e-Dosti

-Aaghaz-e-Dosti is an India–Pakistan friendship initiative started in 2012 by Mission Bhartiyam.
-The founder of Aaghaz-e-Dosti is Ravi Nitesh.
-It seeks to enhance people-to-people relationship between the two countries, and become the medium through which people of the two countries can discover the reality on the either side of the border to improve understanding.
-It urges Pakistan, India to reopen diplomatic channels, and supports move on ceasefire commitment.
+Aaghaz-e-Dosti is an India–Pakistan peace initiative started in 2012 by the Indian organisation Mission Bhartiyam and founded by Ravi Nitesh.
+The initiative aims to promote people-to-people engagement between the two countries and facilitate greater understanding by providing platforms for individuals to learn about conditions and perspectives across the border.
+It urges Pakistan and India to reopen diplomatic channels, and supports movement on ceasefire commitment.

-Aaghaz-e-Dosti has launched a number of projects aimed at improving the relationship between people of India and Pakistan.
-It provides opportunities for people to make friends with those across the border and encourages young people of the two countries to become pen-pals.
-A delegation from different parts of India reached Attari at the completion of its Delhi-Attari road trip named "Aman Dosti Yatra 2018", aimed at promoting India-Pakistan peace and friendship.
-The 40-member delegation of 'Aman-Dosti Yatra' was flagged off by Kuldip Nayar, an Indian journalist, syndicated columnist, human rights activist and former High Commissioner of India to the United Kingdom, and marched from Delhi to Wagah Border under leadership of Aaghaz-e-Dosti.
-Aaghaz-e-Dosti launched its 7th Indo-Pak peace calendar on January 20, 2019.
+Aaghaz-e-Dosti has undertaken initiatives to foster connections between people in India and Pakistan.
+Its activities include creating opportunities for cross-border interaction and promoting pen-pal exchanges among young people in both countries.

+A delegation from various parts of India arrived in Attari at the conclusion of the Delhi–Attari road trip, “Aman Dosti Yatra 2018,” which aimed to promote India–Pakistan peace and friendship.
+The 40-member group was flagged off in Delhi by journalist and former diplomat Kuldip Nayar and proceeded to the Wagah border under the banner of Aaghaz-e-Dosti.

+Aaghaz-e-Dosti launched its 7th Indo-Pak peace calendar on 20 January 2019.